Created

 • All brake and shifter cables should be checked for fraying, binding, adjustment, and snugness of locknuts.

-• Shift limiter screws should be set to prevent the chain from coming off the chainwheels and cogs.
+• Shift limiter screws should be set to prevent the chain from coming off the chainwheels and cogs in top and bottom gears, but not impeding smooth shifting into those gears.

 • All fasteners should be checked for proper tightness, especially handlebars, seatpost, pedals, and wheel axles.
 Quick-release levers should be adjusted to begin engaging ninety degrees from their fully-engaged position.